coq-universe/coq-universe/README.md

 make submodules
 ```

-afterwards build everything (only OCaml is required!) using
+afterwards build everything (only OCaml and Dune are required!) using
 ```
 make universe
 ```